announcement

 Key Role

-The PACS1 gene plays an important role in moving proteins to other cells where they are needed, and it is essential for development in utero.
+The PACS1 gene plays an important role in moving proteins to other cells where they are needed, and it is essential for development in the womb (in utero).

 Symptoms

-Because the PACS1 gene is important for many parts of the body, some people may have:
+Because the PACS1 gene is important for brain activity, many people who have PACS1-related syndrome have:

 • Language delay